cortexrd/Knack-Toolkit-Library/README.md

 -   **findInSearchView**: Uses a Search view to find text, with exact match.
 Very useful to prevent duplicate entries on a connected field, for example, by doing a hidden search on that view before submitting a new connected record.
 -   **removeTableColumns**: Will hide or remove columns from a table.
 Pass it an array of field ids, and/or array of columns indexes to remove.
 Also works with action links, which is useful to remove a Delete action if the logged-in role should not be allowed for example.
 -   **findFirstExistingField**: Pass a list of field IDs and returns the first found in scene.
--   **modifyTableSort**: Inverts the sort order if the data type is Date/Time.
-In several apps, we found that users always need to click the header twice because they want to see the most recent entries.
+-   **handleClickSort**: Inverts the sort order if the data type is Date/Time.
+In several apps, we’ve been told that too often users need to click the header twice because they want to see the most recent entries.
 You can also do a Ctrl+Click to sort it ascending like Knack’s default behavior.
 -   **submitAndWait**: Pass a form’s view ID and an object containing pairs of field IDs and values.
 It will fill in the form and submit automatically, then return with a success or failure outcome.
 If successful, the resulting record is also returned and can be used for further processing.
 -   **updateSubmitButtonState**: Used to perform real-time form validation, i.e. before Submit is clicked, by enabling or disabling the button based on your criteria.
 Pass the form’s view ID and it will enable or disable the Submit button.
 This status extends the existing **validity** property of the button, by adding the **invalidItemObj** object to it.
 When this object is empty, Submit is enabled, if it contains any key, it will be disabled.
--   **ktlProcessViewFlags**: This is an internal function that is not exposed.
+-   **ktlProcessViewKeywords**: This is an internal function that is not exposed.
 But worth some additional explaining, nonetheless.
 It parses the view's title for keywords that trigger special behavior.
 See the list and details below.
+-   **handleCalendarEventDrop**: Provides notification that a drag’n drop operation has been done on a calendar event.
+This can be used to sync a table to a calendar.

 ### Using view’s Title to add keywords to trigger special behavior